 Resistance:

-As for armor, we mostly want to work with something that will keep us in the medium-roll range.
-But the one suggestion for the Elden Ring Vagabond Build is the Raptor’s Black Feathers.
+As for armor, I mostly want to work with something that keeps me in the medium-roll range.
+But the one suggestion for the Vagabond Build is the Raptor’s Black Feathers.
 It is essentially a cloak-like chest armor, part of the Raptor’s Armor set.
 It is a light-medium armor and strengthens your jump attacks by +10% damage.

 This, combined with the Claw Talisman, could give you a total of 25% increase.
 The armor can be found in the Sage’s Cave behind an illusory wall in a chest behind.